ManageIQ/manageiq.org/site/docs/get-started/vagrant.md

 ## Installing ManageIQ as a Vagrant box ##
 ### Step 1.
 Install Vagrant in your machine
-You can foolow instruction for your specific OS in the [Vagrant downloads](https://www.vagrantup.com/downloads.html)
+You can follow instructions for your specific OS in the [Vagrant downloads](https://www.vagrantup.com/downloads.html)

 For Fedora, you will need a 64-bit installation (all new ones) and [VirtualBox](https://www.virtualbox.org/).
 Instructions can be found on [Fedora Developer Portal](https://developer.fedoraproject.org/tools/vagrant/vagrant-virtualbox.html) and [Hashicorp(https://www.vagrantup.com/downloads.html):